 In any case, the route you take to stop beer fermentation will depend largely upon under which circumstances you find yourself in.

-The simplest and easiest way, by far, to stop fermentation in its tracks is to chill your beer down.
+The simplest and easiest way, by far, to stop fermentation in its tracks is to crash cool the beer down to freezing temperatures (around 32 °F).
 It’s also the preferred method unless you simply can’t use it for whatever reason.

 We all know that yeast has a preferred temperature in which to operate while they are fermenting and it is usually on the cooler side of room temperature.

 Once yeast gets chilled down to refrigerator temperatures, however, their activity will slow way down to the point of dormancy.
-At that point, they will no longer be able to eat the sugar and convert it into sugar and alcohol.
+At that point, they will no longer be able to eat the sugar and convert it into sugar and alcohol which will stop fermentation naturally.

 If you don’t want this extra fermentation to happen, just chill your beer.